abhiruuu/BetterPhotos-CSS/README.md

 # BetterPhotos-CSS

-A Social Media App UI made using HTML, CSS and SCSS
+A Photography Social Media App UI made using HTML, CSS and SCSS